 applies to me (choose which one or write in your own details):

-• I am currently in Canada studying in my Master's program-graduate level, and applying to extend my study permit to continue to study at the same institution and in the same level of studies, PhD program-graduate level.
+• I am currently in Canada studying in my Master's program-graduate level, at the University of Saskatchewan (DLI# O19425660421), and applying to extend my study permit to continue to study at the same institution and in the same level of studies, PhD program-graduate level.
 OR

-• I am currently in Canada studying in my Bachelor's program-undergraduate level, and applying to extend my study permit to continue to study at the same institution and in the same level of studies, Bachelor's program-undergraduate level.
+• I am currently in Canada studying in my Bachelor's program-undergraduate level, at the University of Saskatchewan (DLI# O19425660421), and applying to extend my study permit to continue to study at the same institution and in the same level of studies, Bachelor's program-undergraduate level.

 If you have any questions, please do not hesitate to contact me at the above contact information.